 Mexico is the second-largest economy in Latin America, behind only Brazil.
 According to UN figures from 2022, the population stands at 131 million.
 As of 2021, Mexico registered a gross domestic product (GDP) of $1.27 trillion (all figures in USD).
-That same year, Mexico’s gross national income hit $9,340 per capita — marking the country as an upper-middle income nation by standards set by the World Bank.
+That same year, Mexico’s gross national income hit over $10,000 per capita.

-Among Mexico’s major export goods are petroleum oil, of which it produces roughly two million barrels per day, as well as cars, medical devices, and fresh produce.
+Key exports are petroleum oil (Mexico produces roughly two million barrels per day) cars, medical devices, and fresh produce.
 While the United States receives approximately 76% of Mexican goods, other key destinations include Canada, China, Germany, and Japan.

 If you plan to register a business in Mexico, you will have a number of things to consider.
 Those include:

-Find a legal representative: By law, you will need a legal representative in Mexico if you plan to open a business without living there permanently yourself.
+Find a legal representative: By law, you’ll need a legal representative in Mexico if you plan to open a business without living there permanently.
 That legal representative can be any legal adult who is not otherwise prevented from occupying such a role.
-However, it makes sense to choose someone with experience in the local business community.
-In many cases, it’s also preferable if they have either corporate law or accounting, given that they will be important aspects of your business.
+However, it makes sense to choose someone who knows the local business community.
+In many cases, it’s also preferable if they have either corporate law or accounting knowledge to support your business.

-Your legal representative will have to either hold Mexican citizenship or have permanent resident status, as well as being in possession of a local tax ID.
+Your legal representative must either hold Mexican citizenship or have permanent resident status and needs a local tax ID.
 This individual will represent you in front of authorities, and hold certain powers to represent you in legal matters.
-By choosing someone with a good understanding of local business, they will also be able to offer you valuable advice.
+This person will be your local partner and should be someone whose advice you trust.

-Entity type: One of the first things that you can call on an experienced legal representative to help you with is choosing your entity type.
+Legal Entity type: One of the first things your experienced legal representative can help you with is choosing your entity type.
 There are various types of companies in Mexico to choose from, based on your business nature, number of initial investors, and management plans.

-Economic activity: Accurate registration of your economic activity is crucial when you register a business in Mexico, you have to accurately register your economic activity, because failure to do so could result in legal complications.
-Your legal representative will be able to advise you on how to properly define your activities in order to remain compliant with local regulations.
+Economic activity: Accurate registration of your economic activity is crucial when you register a business in Mexico to avoid legal complications.
+Your legal representative can advise you on how to properly define your activities to ensure remain compliant with local regulations.

-To register a business in Mexico, you will need to follow these six steps:
+To register a company in Mexico, you will need to follow these six steps:

 1. Grant your legal representative power of attorney (POA)

-The company bylaws outline the purpose of your business, as well as how it will be structured and function.
-To be accepted by local authorities, you will need to have them legalized by a notary public.
+The company bylaws outline the purpose of your business, as well as how it will be structured.
+Local authorities will only accept them if a public notary formally legalises all documents.

 3. Register your business with local authorities

-Once the company’s bylaws are legalized, your legal representative will be able to register your business in Mexico with the Public Registry of Property and Commerce in Mexico.
-The legal representative must specify any real estate held by the company, as well as its commercial purposes, objectives, and goals.
+After legalizing the company’s bylaws, the legal representative can register the business with the Public Registry of Property and Commerce in Mexico.
+The legal representative must specify any real estate held by the company, along with its commercial purposes, objectives, and goals during the registration process.

 4. Apply for your corporate tax ID number

 When you receive your tax ID, you will be able to open a corporate bank account.
-Your choice of provider may be informed by the type of business you are involved in, or the geographic location where you are located.
+Your legal representative can guide you in choosing a provider based on the type of business you register and where you are located.
 Different banks have different benefits, and local guidance when making this decision is very helpful.

 6. Deposit your initial investment

-Biz Latin Hub can help you register a business in Mexico
+Biz Latin Hub can help you register / form a business in Mexico

 At Biz Latin Hub, our experienced multilingual team of company formation specialists can help you register a business in Mexico to explore business opportunities in the country.
-With our full suite of back-office services, including legal, accounting, recruitment, due diligence, and commercial representation, we are equipped to be your single point of contact for setting up a business in Mexico, or any of the 15 other countries in Latin America and the Caribbean where we are present.
+We offer a complete range of back-office services, including legal, accounting, recruitment, due diligence, and commercial representation, making us your sole point of contact for setting up a business in Mexico, or any of the other 15 countries in Latin America and the Caribbean where we operate.